JannoTjarks/esp8266-temperature/README.md

 The wiring is really easy.
 Powered is the esp8226 with usb or by a power supply on the VIN pin.
 The dth11 sensor needs 3.3V, which can be taken from the esp8226.
 At least the data pin of the esp8226 needs to be connected on a gpio.
-For my setup i use the gpio 5.
+For my setup I use the gpio 5.

 For the development and upload of the code I use `platformio`.